-Through their training, NDTs will discover how to perform tests like Nerve Conduction Studies (NCS), Evoked Potentials (EPs), and Polysomnography (sleep studies).
+Through NDT training, students will discover how to perform tests like nerve conduction studies (NCS), evoked potentials (EP), and Intraoperative neuromonitoring (IONM).
 This career might also require recording medical histories, working with nervous patients, maintaining medical equipment, and calculating results.

 From hospitals to independent laboratories, NDTs have seemingly endless options for finding work.
 People in this role are always on the move: You could be performing tests at a patient’s bedside one minute and find yourself in the operating room team to assist during a brain surgery on the same day.